alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

-* Non-Blocking or Asynchronous  --> Actor style, Akka, go goroutines, kotlin corutines
-* Non-Blocking or Asynchronous concurrency models like Earlang Actor, Java Akka, Go Goroutines or Kotlin coroutines  of
-* Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex only expects polymorphic behavior from a programming language.
 Hence we can use Java, JavaScript, C++, C#; or modern languages that don't have direct support for OO like Rust and Go or old structural programming languages like C.

 * Hexagonal Architecture is already used in embedded systems. [^15] DoHex architecture can be used for frontend, backend and embedded applications.